-A Meckel diverticulum is a saclike outpouching of the wall of the small intestine present in some children at birth.
+A Meckel diverticulum is a saclike outpouching of the wall of the small intestine that is present in some children at birth.

 Most children do not have symptoms, but sometimes painless rectal bleeding occurs or the diverticulum becomes infected.

-Doctors base the diagnosis on symptoms, the results of a radionuclide scan, and sometimes ultrasonography.
+Doctors base the diagnosis on symptoms, the results of a radionuclide scan, and sometimes other imaging tests.

 A bleeding diverticulum or one that causes symptoms must be surgically removed.

-Diverticulitis caused by a Meckel diverticulum causes severe pain, abdominal tenderness, and sometimes vomiting and can easily be confused with appendicitis.
+Diverticulitis caused by a Meckel diverticulum causes severe abdominal pain, abdominal tenderness, and vomiting and can easily be confused with appendicitis.